Parameterized Max Min Feedback Vertex Set: Natural Parameter Algorithm

-\item $p$ denotes the number of interesting paths of $G[U]$. \end{itemize} It holds that if $\mu(\mathcal{I}) \leq 1$, then the underlying \mmFVS{} instance has a positive answer, which does not necessarily respect the constraints dictated by the annotated version.
+\item $p$ denotes the number of \emph{interesting paths} of $G[U]$, where a connected component of $G[U]$ is an interesting path if for every vertex $u$ belonging to said component, it holds that $\deg_{F \cup U} (u) = 2$.
+Notice that if every connected component of $G[U]$ is an interesting path, then $\mathcal{I}$ is a path-restricted instance. \end{itemize} It holds that if $\mu(\mathcal{I}) \leq 1$, then the underlying {\mmFVS} instance has a positive answer, which does not necessarily respect the constraints dictated by the annotated version.